reiver/go-schemaorg/README.md

 # go-schemaorg

-Package **schemaorg** provides an implementation of the [schema.org](http://schema.org/) vocabulary, as they are used on the Fediverse, for the Go programming language.
+Package **schemaorg** provides an implementation of the [schema.org](http://schema.org/) vocabulary, including how they are used on the Fediverse, for the Go programming-language (golang).

 Use https://github.com/reiver/go-jsonld to marshal types in this package.